 Section 5: Editorial Grade

-The numbered score on each card review is an editorially-chosen grade, on a scale from 0 to 100.
+The numbered score on each card review is an editorially-chosen grade, on a scale from 0 to 5.
 The number is assigned at the discretion of the reviewers, and is an evaluation of the product's features.
-Generally, a score between 90 and 100 means the product is one of the best on our site.
-A score of 80 to 89 corresponds to “good.”
-A score of 70 to 79 is “average.”
-Between 50 to 69 is “poor.”
-Generally, no scores are given a mark lower than 50.
+Generally, a score between 4 and 5 means the product is one of the best on our site.
+A score of 3 to 4 corresponds to "good."
+A score of 2 to 3 is "average."
+Between 0 to 2 is "poor."

 The credit cards are scored based the following: